BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 One common mistake is comparing leverage ratios across different industries without considering business models.
 Capital-intensive sectors such as infrastructure or utilities typically operate with higher debt levels than asset-light businesses.
 Direct comparisons without industry context may distort risk assessment.

 Another frequent issue is focusing only on a single leverage ratio.
-Each ratio highlights a different aspect of debt usage, and relying on just one may overlook broader financial risks.
+Each ratio highlights a different aspect of how a company uses debt, and relying on just one may cause investors to overlook broader financial risks.
 A balanced view usually requires examining multiple leverage measures together.

 A few more common mistakes include: